-Dr. Sejal Shah, Dermatologist and RealSelf contributor echoes that sentiment, “the primary issue that happens with frequently wearing a bun, especially if the hair is pulled back tightly, is traction alopecia.
+Dr. Sejal Shah, dermatologist and RealSelf contributor, echoes that sentiment.
+“The primary issue that happens with frequently wearing a bun, especially if the hair is pulled back tightly, is traction alopecia.
 This is due to excess pulling in the hair shafts, ultimately damaging and scarring the hair follicle.”
-Dr. Shah thinks there may be additional culprits, “clips that may be used to secure the bun can also cause hair loss, either by repeatedly rubbing the same areas of the scalp or pulling on the hair.”
+Dr. Shah thinks there may be additional culprits.
+“Clips that may be used to secure the bun can also cause hair loss, either by repeatedly rubbing the same areas of the scalp or pulling on the hair.”

 Before you get too scared, Dr. Lancer does want you to know that some shedding is a normal part of the process.
 We tend to lose strands every day as part of our natural hair growth cycle.
-He comforts us by saying “it could also be a matter of perception – if your hair is up and you take it down at the end of the day, you may notice the volume shed in one go versus gradually throughout the day if your hair was worn down.”
-In order to gauge what is normal vs. what isn’t, he advocates keeping your eyes peeled for unusual hair loss when combing or washing your hair.
+He comforts us by saying “it could also be a matter of perception.
+If your hair is up and you take it down at the end of the day, you may notice the volume shed in one go versus gradually throughout the day if your hair was worn down.”
+In order to gauge what is normal versus what isn’t, he advocates keeping your eyes peeled for unusual hair loss when combing or washing your hair.
 If you have suspicions of higher than usual shedding, Dr. Lancer recommends you consult with your board-certified dermatologist “because sudden, excessive hair loss may signal an underlying medical condition,” he concludes.

 If you do feel your bun is to blame for excessive hair loss, Dr. Lancer asks that you try wearing your hair down, “or opt for looser styles to offer your roots and scalp some relief.”
-He adds that watching your diet could also help alleviate the problem, “consuming proper nutrients can also promote hair health.”
+He adds that watching your diet could also help alleviate the problem, as “consuming proper nutrients can also promote hair health.”